safashafeeque/clinical-risk-factor-analysis-diabetes/README.md

 ## Project Overview

-This project explores a clinical diabetes dataset using Python to identify which variables show the strongest association with diabetes outcome.
+This project uses a clinical diabetes dataset and analyses it using Python to identify which variables show the strongest association with diabetes outcome.
 The analysis includes data cleaning, grouped comparison, correlation analysis, and visualisation of key clinical variables.

 ## Research Question